jchaven/unraid-documentation/readme.md

 ## Built With

 This site is built with VS Code and uses only HTML, CSS, and just enough Javacsript to load pages.
+The point is anyone with the slightest experience with HTML can understand and edit this code.
+All code is meant to run on the simplest of HTTP servers without relying on features of any specific webserver (Apache, IIS, NGINX, etc.).

 ## Deployment

 You are free to steal this code for your own use.
 I ask that any improvements you make get returned.
-The point is anyone with the slightest experience with HTML can understand and edit this code.
-All code is meant to run on the simplest of HTTP servers without relying on features of any specific webserver (Apache, IIS, NGINX, etc.).

-### Prerequisites

-A working webserver.

-### Installing

 Copy the files to any folder on your webserver then browse to that folder.
 The site should load.

 ## Contributing